genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 File Provenance
 ~~~~~~~~~~~~~~~

 **Reproducibility of pipelines**

 Complete reproducibility is one of the core strengths of Genestack.
 For any
-file in the system you can view the file provenance and then replay the same
+file in the system, you can view the file provenance and then replay the same
 exact analysis on other data files.

 |file_provenance|